Washington's 6th congressional district

 Washington's 6th congressional district encompasses the Olympic Peninsula, the Kitsap Peninsula, and most of the city of Tacoma.
 Its counties include the entirety of Clallam, Kitsap, Mason, Jefferson, and Grays Harbor counties, and part of Pierce County.
-The 6th district has been represented in the U.S. House of Representatives by Derek Kilmer, a Democrat from Gig Harbor, since January 2013.
-He succeeded 36-year incumbent and fellow Democrat Norm Dicks, at the time the dean of the Washington delegation.
+The 6th district has been represented in the U.S. House of Representatives by Emily Randall, a Democrat from Bremerton, since January 2025.

-Established after the 1930 U.S. Census, the 6th district is a working class district, with many of its jobs provided by tourism and a declining timber industry on the Pacific and Juan de Fuca coasts, and by the Puget Sound Naval Shipyard in Bremerton.
+Established after the 1930 U.S. census, the 6th district is a working class district, with many of its jobs provided by tourism and the timber industry on the Pacific and Juan de Fuca coasts, and by the Puget Sound Naval Shipyard in Bremerton.

 Presidentially, the 6th leans Democratic.
-It was one of only two districts retained by the Democrats in the Republican realignment election of 1994.
+It was one of only two districts in Washington retained by the Democrats in the Republican realignment election of 1994.

+Barack Obama swept the district in 2008 and 2012, with 57% of the vote each time.
+Hillary Clinton won the district with 52% in 2016, with a diminished, but still large, margin.
+Joe Biden received 57% in the district in 2020 and Kamala Harris received 58% here in 2024.

-Recent election results from presidential races
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: